Key Takeaways

 How to Avoid

 A second scam layer targets cruise-day and bus-tour tourists: tout-operator minivans at Sítio offer 'big-wave viewing transfer' to Praia do Norte at €10–€20 per person for what is a 5-minute drive, when the legitimate taxi fare is €4–€6 and the 25-minute walk from Sítio is free and scenic.
-A third layer involves fake 'beach access permits' or 'lighthouse entry tickets' at €3–€8 each sold by touts at the path entrance — no such permit exists; Farol da Nazaré lighthouse entry is €1.50 adult (for the small interpretive centre, separate from the free cliff-top viewpoint). r/surfing 'Visiting Nazare' (comments/15xitjt, 2023) is the community anchor; r/surfing 'Worth visiting Nazare on friday?' (comments/1qaq06j, 2025) is the 2025 anchor; r/surfing 'I got myself towed into Nazaré this week' (comments/1j07wpc, 2025) is the named 2025 big-wave anchor.
+A third layer involves fake 'beach access permits' or 'lighthouse entry tickets' at €3–€8 each sold by touts at the path entrance — no such permit exists; Farol da Nazaré lighthouse entry is €1.50 adult (for the small interpretive center, separate from the free cliff-top viewpoint).;; — the named 2025 big-wave anchor.

-Park on Estrada do Farol public road shoulder for free; politely decline any 'attendant' demanding cash — Nazaré municipal parking is either free on-street or metered via clearly-marked EMEL pay machines (card or coin only, never cash to a person).
-Walk from Sítio to Farol da Nazaré (25 minutes along paved road with ocean views) for free instead of paying €10–€20/person 'viewing transfer.'
-Lighthouse interpretive centre entry is €1.50 adult at the posted-price office — decline any 'beach access permit' or 'ticket' from touts at the cliff-top path.
-For winter swell-season visits, wear warm weatherproof clothing (the Atlantic wind can be gale-force even when calm at Praia), and respect the fenced viewing zones — big-wave rescue operations in 2023–2025 have responded to tourists falling from cliff edges.
-If you witness a parking scam attempt, photograph the 'attendant' and vehicle/vest, and denounce to GNR Nazaré (+351 262 550 070).
+For older travelers, the practical defense is to park free and walk.
+Park on the Estrada do Farol public road shoulder for free and decline any 'attendant' demanding cash — Nazaré municipal parking is either free on-street or metered via clearly-marked EMEL machines (card or coin, never cash to a person) — and walk from Sítio to Farol da Nazaré (25 min paved road, ocean views) for free instead of paying €10–€20/person 'viewing transfer.'
+Lighthouse interpretive center entry is €1.50 adult at the posted-price office — decline 'beach access permit' or 'ticket' touts at the cliff-top path.
+For winter swell-season visits, wear warm weatherproof clothing (the Atlantic wind can be gale-force) and respect the fenced viewing zones — big-wave rescue operations in 2023–2025 have responded to tourists falling from cliff edges.
+If you witness a parking scam attempt, photograph the 'attendant' and denounce to GNR Nazaré (+351 262 550 070).

 Red Flags